 - Size and weight

-The Makita RT0700/RT0701 router is a commonly used palm router boasting a 1-1/4HP motor.
-It offers a wide speed range (10,000RPM to 30,000RPM), which is electronically controlled for reliably consistent speed.
+The Makita RT0700/RT0701 router is a very commonly used and reliable trim router boasting a 1-1/4HP motor.
+It offers a wide speed range (10,000RPM to 30,000RPM), which is electronically controlled to achieve for reliable speeds even under load.
 With a metal body, it is extremely durable.
 Our test units have been used for hundreds of hours without fail, on projects that take over 6 hours.
 This is our go-to recommended router as it is widely available in both 120V and 220V.

 - Dewalt DWP611 (uses 71mm mount)